 Resistance To Infection

-Grapefruit is an excellent source of vitamin C providing about 40% of its recommended daily value in one serving.
-Studies have shown that when people eat foods high in Vitamin C they've reported feeling less tense or stressed with greater resistance to infection.
-Vitamins also increase collagen production which reduces wrinkles.
+Grapefruit is an excellent vitamin C source, providing about 40% of its recommended daily value in one serving.
+Studies have shown that when people eat foods high in Vitamin C, they report feeling less tense or stressed and more resistant to infection.
+Vitamins also increase collagen production, which reduces wrinkles.

 Relieve Arthritis Pain

-Vitamin C can also help relieve pain associated with arthritis because it uses the body's natural anti-inflammatory responses to reduce inflammation which is what causes joint stiffness and soreness.
+Vitamin C can also help relieve pain associated with arthritis because it uses the body’s natural anti-inflammatory responses to reduce inflammation, which causes joint stiffness and soreness.

 Prevents Cancer

-Nutrients found in grapefruit help prevent certain cancers like breast cancer because estrogen levels reduce the risk of developing this disease.
-Studies have shown that people who eat grapefruit or drink grapefruit juice are at lower risk for breast cancer than those who don't because the phytochemicals in grapes interfere with estrogen metabolism acting as anti-estrogen agents.
+Grapefruit’s nutrients help prevent certain cancers, like breast cancer because estrogen levels reduce the risk of developing this disease.
+Studies have shown that people who eat grapefruit or drink grapefruit juice are at lower risk for breast cancer than those who don’t because the phytochemicals in grapes interfere with estrogen metabolism, acting as anti-estrogen agents.

 Lower Blood Pressure

-Grapefruits contain potassium which helps lower blood pressure by having a positive effect on heart function and muscle cells while reducing hypertension (high blood pressure).
+Grapefruits contain potassium, which helps lower blood pressure by positively affecting heart function and muscle cells while reducing hypertension (high blood pressure).

 Slows Down Digestion

-Grapefruit's high fiber content keeps you full longer preventing overeating so it can be beneficial to weight loss efforts too!
-Fiber slows down digestion to prevent blood sugar levels from spiking which helps balance out insulin output.
+Grapefruit’s high fiber content keeps you full longer, preventing overeating—which can also benefit weight loss efforts!
+Fiber slows digestion to prevent blood sugar levels from spiking, which helps balance out insulin output.

 Good for Your Skin and Hair

-Grapefruits are good for your skin because they protect against free radical damage that can cause premature aging, wrinkles, and other signs of aging by neutralizing harmful toxins in the body before they have a chance to affect cellular health.
+Grapefruits are suitable for your skin because they protect against free radical damage that can cause premature aging, wrinkles, and other signs of aging by neutralizing harmful toxins in the body before they can affect cellular health.

-The nutrients found in grapefruit help keep collagen production healthy too!
-Collagen is what gives structure and elasticity to our skin while protecting it from infections like acne-causing bacteria.
-Healthy collagen keeps your hair strong preventing breakage so you won't lose as much hair when brushing or washing it.
+The nutrients found in grapefruit help keep collagen production healthy, too!
+Collagen gives structure and elasticity to our skin while protecting it from infections like acne-causing bacteria.
+Healthy collagen keeps your hair strong, preventing breakage so you won’t lose as much hair when brushing or washing it.

 Antioxidants

-Grapefruit also contains antioxidants that stimulate cell growth-promoting healthier-looking nails too!
+Grapefruit also contains antioxidants that stimulate cell growth and healthier-looking nails!

 Does Grapefruit Juice Affect Blood Sugar Levels?

-The short answer, it can.
-Grapefruit juice is packed with many healthy nutrients, but its high sugar content can also make your blood sugar rise if you drink too much of it.
+The short answer is yes.
+Grapefruit juice is packed with many healthy nutrients, but its high sugar content can raise blood sugar if you drink too much.

-Added sugars in grapefruit juice may raise your blood sugar levels.
-If you buy 100 percent fruit juice with no added sugar and consume only 6 ounces per day, it is acceptable.
+Grapefruit juice’s added sugars may raise your blood sugar levels.
+Buying 100 percent fruit juice with no added sugar and consuming only 6 ounces daily is acceptable.

-The nutrient naringenin has been shown to increase insulin sensitivity in people with type 2 diabetes, but the carbs in grapefruit juice alone could be enough to stimulate natural hormone production too.
-I'm not saying you should avoid drinking grapefruit juice altogether, just consider limiting how much you have on a daily basis so that your blood sugar doesn't spike.
+The nutrient naringenin has been shown to increase insulin sensitivity in people with type 2 diabetes.
+Still, the carbs in grapefruit juice alone could be enough to stimulate natural hormone production, too.
+I’m not saying you should avoid drinking grapefruit juice altogether; just consider limiting how much you have daily so that your blood sugar doesn’t spike.

 Can Diabetics Drink Grapefruit Juice